ralphv/gallifrey-rules/docs/ROADMAP.md

 before publish:
 publish to npm
-allow Config() to take in the event level config create sample app publish docusaurus and polish it
+create sample app
+publish docusaurus and polish it publish images + npm from github through release
 -- release 0.5.0 beta.

+allow Config() to take in the event level config

 avro topics
 distributed locks controlled by event level data